veyorokon/anorak/README.md

-After *every* pull the code from Github, configure Mixpanel and Stripe keys for `local` or `server`.
+After *every* pull from Github, configure Mixpanel and Stripe keys for `local` or `server`.
 This step is for analytics and separates development from production data on our Mixpanel and Stripe dashboards.
 ```sh
 $ ./config local
 ```